dragonandy/firefly-scripts/README.md

 ## make_swap

-`sudo ./make_swap.sh`to automatic create a swapfile and mount it to the system.modify the script to fit your need.`DIR=/mnt/` is the default where swapfile locate,`SWAPFILE=swapfile` is the swapfile file name,`SWAPSIZE=4096` is the size of swapfile,`SIZEUNIT=1M` is the clock size,the actual swapfile size is SWAPSIZE times SIZEUNIT.
+`sudo ./make_swap.sh`to automatic create a swapfile and mount it to the system.modify the script to fit your need.
+`DIR=/mnt/` is the default where swapfile locate,`SWAPFILE=swapfile` is the swapfile file name,`SWAPSIZE=4096` is the size of swapfile,`SIZEUNIT=1M` is the clock size,the actual swapfile size is SWAPSIZE times SIZEUNIT.
-The script will write the mount setting to `/etc/fstab` mosify this if you dont want to mount the swapfile when you start the system
+The script will write the mount setting to `/etc/fstab` mosify this if you dont want to mount the swapfile when you start the system.